harshith0406/Jobify/README.md

 # Jobify
 Jobify is a dynamic web application built with Vue.js that allows users to perform CRUD (Create, Read, Update, Delete) operations on job opportunities.
+It enables employers and recruiters to easily add, update, or remove job listings, manage detailed job descriptions, salary ranges, and company information.
+The platform ensures smooth interaction for both job seekers and employers by providing a user-friendly interface, where employers can effortlessly manage job postings while job seekers can explore opportunities.
+With Vue.js at its core, Jobify delivers a seamless and responsive experience for managing and accessing job opportunities in real time.